 Last time I visited the Swabian region I had the Maultaschen at some friends house.
 This Krautkrapfen version is a lot easier, no need to make your own pasta dough, just use cooked Lasagna sheets.

-Knead the dough on a floured work surface, cut in half and roll out both parts very thinly into long rectangles.
+Remove the dough from the fridge and knead it on a floured work surface.
+Cut in half and roll out both parts very thinly into long rectangles.

 Spread the prepared Sauerkraut mixture over the halves of the dough, leaving the edges a little free, then roll up from the long side and place seam-side down on the worktop.